 There are many ways to model a battery, but the two most commonly-used are electrical-equivalent behavioral models and electrochemical physical models.
 Both methods provide value for engineers, and each one takes a different approach to modeling the behavior of batteries.
 In this blog, you’ll learn about the basic operation of Li-ion batteries, how these different approaches model the behavior of a battery, and the benefits and tradeoffs associated with each.

-Wait, how exactly does a Li-ion battery work?
+How does a Lithium-ion battery work?

 Before I go into detail about different modeling methods, let’s make sure we understand how a Li-ion battery operates.
 Figure 1 shows a cross-sectional view of a Li-ion cell.

 Shown on the left and right sides of this cross-sectional view, the positive and negative terminals allow electrical connections between them.
 This is where battery or cell voltage can be measured.
 During charging and discharging, Li-ions (Li+) shuttle back and forth between the cathode and anode through the separator (from the cathode to anode while charging, and from the anode to cathode while discharging).
 Within the cathode and anode, Li+ reacts with the active materials, releasing or absorbing electrons in the process that are then able to flow between positive and negative terminals.